FGasper/p5-MongoDB-XS/README.md

 How you create & parse the BSON is up to you.
 CPAN offers [multiple BSON modules](https://metacpan.org/search?q=bson);
-alternatively, you can use [JSON::PP](https://metacpan.org/pod/JSON%3A%3APP) or some other JSON module with this module’s BSON⟷JSON conversion functions (see below).
+alternatively, you can use [JSON::PP](https://metacpan.org/pod/JSON%3A%3APP) or some other JSON module with this module’s BSON/JSON conversion functions (see below).

 # STATUS